ucb-ee106/106b-sp23site/about.md

 - Have experience conducting independent research in model-based robotics, vision and intelligent machines.
 - Have the tools necessary to reason about nonlinear control systems, robotic manipulators, steering systems subject to non-holonomy, path-planning, active vision, image reconstruction, active vision, robotic grasping, and other advances in robotics.

-Please see the Course Calendar page for a weekly breakdown of topics.
+Please see the homepage for a weekly breakdown of topics.

 ---